Gumbraise/HXYA/README.md

 * Change keys - In this menu you could chang your YouTube API Key V3 or your ChannelId.
 To change the VideoId, choose another video menu and type *y* to change the VideoId

-**Instagram**

-(All of these modules use *requests* and a part <a href="https://github.com/LevPasha/Instagram-API-python">*InstagramAPI*</a>)

-* AvailablePseudo - This module uses requests to recover the `users_id` from Instagram users that you want either by <a href="https://github.com/Gumbraise/HXYA/tree/master/path/instagram/pseudos.txt">pseudos.txt</a> spaced by a line break or one by one.
-Then available usernames are paste in a file into the <a href="https://github.com/Gumbraise/HXYA/tree/master/path/instagram/AvailablePseudos">AvailablePseudos</a>' folder.

 **CCGen**

 * Visa - Get unlimited fake Visa credit cards